hubo1016/vlcp/doc/source/quickunderstand.rst

 .. figure:: _static/images/physicalnetwork.png
    :alt: Physical View of the Network

-   *fig 1.
-Physical View of the Network*
+   Physical View of the Network

 In this figure, two physical servers are connected with an external network.
 On each server, two endpoints (virtual machines or docker containers) are connected to an OVS bridge with a **Logical Port** for each